loopbacklycan/sgitsteer/README.md

 # Bulk Clone and Bulk Push for GitHub to Gitea

-This repository contains a **PowerShell script** that combines both **bulk cloning** GitHub repositories and **pushing** them to your self-hosted Gitea server.
+This repository contains a **PowerShell script** and a **Bash Script** that combines both **bulk cloning** GitHub repositories and **pushing** them to your self-hosted Gitea server.
 It allows you to easily clone multiple repositories from GitHub and push them to your Gitea server, without having to do it manually for each repository.

 ## Overview